MicrosoftDocs/xbox-live-docs/xbox-live-docs-pr/multiplayer/multiplayer-appendix/xbox-one-multiplayer-session-directory.md

 > If--Match: 9555A7DE-8B91-40E4-8CFB-0629312C9C7D
 ```

-### I am getting errors such as 405, 409, 503, and 400when calling MPSD.
+### I am getting errors such as 405, 409, 503, and 400 when calling MPSD.

 Collect Fiddler traces to help get more information and then check the messages returned as part of the HttpResponse body.
 This should give you enough information to identify and fix the error or to search the [Entertainment Developer Forums](https://developer.xboxlive.com/en-us/platform/community/forums/Pages/home.aspx) for possible solutions.

 You can also get the response body if you are using the Xbox Live Service APIs by setting the **DiagnosticsTraceLevel** property to Error, which will output the information in the debug output, or you can use the **XboxLiveContextSettings.ServiceCallRouted** event as demonstrated in multiple samples to output to your title UI.

 ### What can or should I change in the templates for my title?

 Session templates are not defaults, but are more of a mold.
 However, you cannot override the constants already set in the templates, although you can add to them.

 ### I’m getting an error that is saying my session isn’t initialized.

 When member initialization is present in your template (game, party, and match ticket scenarios, usually), you need to make sure that “initialize=true” is set for enough of the member reservations (members needed to start) to pass QoS to fix this issue.

 ### My session is not being created and I’m getting an HTTP 204 error.

 This indicates that there were no users added to the session when you created it.
 If there are no users for a session at the time of creation, the session will not be created.

 Make sure that you add at least one player to a session on creation.

 For dedicated server scenarios, obtain a player who is trying to create a match, or who needs to create a match, and make that user the initial player in that match.
 Alternatively you can change or remove the **sessionEmptyTimeout**.

 ### When should I poll the MPSD?

 You should avoid polling MPSD sessions.
 At a high level, you can do this by designing your code in a way that utilizes the MPSD session only for initial establishment of network connectivity for each client, and for reestablishing network state for a client or clients that have lost connectivity.

 It’s also important to take advantage of MPSD’s etag-based synchronization primitives to eliminate the need to refresh session state to resolve race conditions.

 A common application of these principles is when you have a set of N clients that all need to connect together and play in a peer-to-peer mesh.
 Rather than regularly querying the session for new members, each member can join the session, connect to the members already in the session, and assume that any later joiners will do the same.
 See the Chat and Player Rendezvous samples for examples of how to implement this.

 There are some rare cases where polling may be necessary for brief periods; contact your developer account manager if you believe you need to do this.